-As of 2018, Pinterest stood 3rd in the list of most popular social media sites after Facebook and Twitter.
+As of 2018, Pinterest stood 3rd in most popular social media sites after Facebook and Twitter.
 It had 250 million registered users, 70% of whom are women.
-Bloggers use social media platforms for various reasons, including to get traffic to their site.
+Bloggers use social media platforms for various reasons, including to get traffic to their sites.
 While they can choose to use all platforms for better results, Pinterest offers a higher chance for positive results.
 So what is Pinterest?

-Pinterest is a social media site that connects people around the world when they ‘pin’ images on things, places, and people that interest them.
+Pinterest is a social media site that connects people worldwide when they ‘pin’ images on things, places, and people that interest them.
 Every user has virtual boards where they pin these images, and other users can see, like, and ‘repin.’
 You can have as many categories of pins as you like.
 The more the pins, the more people you get to interact with.

 Why is Pinterest important for bloggers?

 1. Great source of trafffic for their blog

 One of the main points of blogging is to share your content with as many people as possible.
 However, finding followers for your blog can frustrate you, especially if you are starting.
 With Pinterest, you can pin images on your board that directly link back to your site.
 This way, whenever anyone clicks on them, they end up on your blog.
 Thus, the more people visit your blog, the more traffic you get, and eventually, the more following you gather.

 If your blog is also your business, then Pinterest can help you with brand awareness.
 Whenever the people visiting your link from Pinterest like your products or services, they can easily repin these images for others to see.
 The more repins, the wider the net of exposure.
 Since Pinterest links people explicitly with similar interests together, getting more people to know about you will take a shorter time.

 3. Images enhance the outlook of your blog